IR35 and Veterinary Locums

 The new rules transfer the responsibility for assessing the IR35 status of your contract to the end client (practice), unless the end client is considered a ‘small business’.
 If your contract falls inside IR35, then your income for that contract will be subject to income tax and national insurance in the same way as an employee.
 However, you may not receive statutory benefits that are associated with employment such as holiday and sick pay.

 You also need to be aware of the preferences and restrictions that may be enforced by any client practice following the new legislation from April onwards.
-In consulting with the large corporate veterinary groups, due to the shift in responsibility, Carlton Professional Recruitment has ascertained that many are uncomfortable with the exposure risk associated to engaging Self-employed and Limited Company Locums.
+In consulting with the large corporate veterinary groups, due to the shift in responsibility, Carlton Professional Recruitment has ascertained that many are uncomfortable with the exposure risk associated to engaging self-employed and Limited Company Locums.
 To mitigate their risk, most of the large corporate veterinary groups are making it policy going forward to only engage veterinary locums through “Umbrella Companies” or as Temporary Workers (deducting PAYE and NI).
+Although the legislation comes into effect from April, some corporates have already released their statements and will be putting procedures in place from January.

 What is an Umbrella Company?